BRITISH BOXING BOARD OF CONTROL

 3.20 A Boxer is required to wear throughout the Contest a properly fitted gumshield.
-As a precaution he should bring with him two of these to every contest in which he has to participate.
+As a precaution they should bring with them two of these to every contest in which they have to participate.
 With this exception no other protection may be worn by a Boxer on the body above the waistline except as may be ordered by the Board in the case of female Boxers.

 3.22 Bandages are permitted for the protection of hands.
 These must be 2 inch wide soft bandage and 1 inch zinc oxide plaster.
 The tape must not be applied over the knuckles.

 3.24 Gloves will only be used in one Contest at a Promotion.
-Contestants must wear the same make of glove.
+Contestants must wear the same make of glove (except in the case of Regulation 22.23).
 It shall be for the Promoter to ensure an adequate supply of approved gloves is available for every Contest.

 3.26 The Timekeeper shall ring the bell to start each round (“the Commencement”) and shall call “Corners – 10 seconds” ten seconds before the Commencement and then “Seconds out” five seconds before the Commencement.

 3.27 The Seconds must leave the ring when called upon to do so by the Timekeeper and it shall be the Referee’s duty to see that they do.